 It is, in general, difficult to predict the economy's capital stock, because it depends not only on the households' saving decision but also on the government's debt in the future.
 In this paper, however, the government's net worth per capita is kept constant, after the productivity-growth adjustment, at the 2014 benchmark level.
-If the government cuts its consumption spending-in other words, if no additional budgetary feedbacks to the household's budget are considered-capital stock per capita will be 1.5% (2.7%, 0.0%) lower in 2039 and 0.1% (-2.7%, 1.7%) higher in the long run relative to the 2014 benchmark economy.
-The capital stock will increase in the long run, under Alternatives 2 and 3, because the households will have to accumulate larger wealth for their retirement if life expectancy is higher and the government's fiscal policies are not changed.
+If the government cuts its consumption spending-in other words, if no additional budgetary feedbacks to the household's budget are considered-capital stock per capita will be 1.5% lower in 2039 and 0.1% higher in the long run relative to the 2014 benchmark economy.
+The capital stock will increase slightly in the long run, because the households will have to accumulate larger wealth for their retirement if life expectancy is higher and the government's fiscal policies are not changed.

 In the aging baseline economy, other things being equal, GDP per capita would have increased since the early-1980s and peaked around 2010; then, it will likely decrease over time.
 The potential GDP per capita growth rate would have been higher than the long-run productivity growth rate until 2010 and will be lower than the long-run rate, at least, until the mid-2040s, because of the change in the share of the working-age households.
-GDP per capita will be 5.4% (5.4%, 5.4%) lower in 2039 and 7.2% (5.6%, 10.1%) lower in the long run with the aging population if the budgetary costs of aging are financed by cuts in government consumption.
+GDP per capita will be 5.4% lower in 2039 and 7.2% lower in the long run with the aging population if the budgetary costs of aging are financed by cuts in government consumption.

-Because of the decrease in labor supply per capita and GDP per capita, the disposable income of households will also decrease, on average, by 2.0% (2.2%, 1.8%) in 2039 and 2.3% (2.4%, 2.9%)in the long run.
-However, the private saving rate will also decrease, on average, by 2.6 (2.5, 2.7) percentage points in 2039 and 3.4 (1.9, 5.2) percentage points in the long run.
+Because of the decrease in labor supply per capita and GDP per capita, the disposable income of households will also decrease, on average, by 2.0% in 2039 and 2.3% in the long run.
+However, the private saving rate will also decrease, on average, by 2.6 percentage points in 2039 and 3.4 percentage points in the long run.
 In the aging baseline economy, capital stock per capita will increase slightly in the long run, although the household's average saving rate falls.
-This is because the the private saving rate is above its steady-state level in the 2014 benchmark economy, and it gradually decreases to the steady-state level in the long run.
-Private consumption per capita, therefore, will increase modestly by 0.9% (0.6%, 1.1%) in 2039 and 1.4% (-0.3%, 2.7%) in the long run.
+This is because the private saving rate is above its steady-state level in the 2014 benchmark economy, and it gradually decreases to the steady-state level in the long run.
+Private consumption per capita, therefore, will increase modestly by 0.9% in 2039 and 1.4% in the long run.